spbrogan/rvc2mqtt/docs/plugin.md

 `self.status_topic: str` - Topic string for the device state to publish to

-`self.info_topic: str` - Optional topic string for the device to publish additional json data to

 `self.mqtt_support: MQTT_Support` - mqtt_support object used for pub/sub operations

 `self.send_queue: queue` - queue used to transmit any RVC can bus messages.
 Msg must a dictionary and must supply at least the `dgn` string and 8 byte `data` array.